StephaneHo/movies-react-redux-typescript/README.md

-# Getting Started with the Movies && TV Series gApp
+# Getting Started with the Movies && TV Series App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.
+This App displays a list of movies and TV series.
+You can also search by name a movie or a TV serie you are interested in.
+By clicking on an image of a movie or TV serie, you can access to more details.

 ## Available Scripts